bugsnag/bugsnag-dotnet/README.md

 How to Install
 --------------
 ### Using Nuget (Recommended)

-    TODO
+- Install the Bugsnag package from Nuget.

 ### Manual Library Reference

-- Download the latest Bugsnag.dll and reference it in your project
+- Download the latest [Bugsnag.dll](https://github.com/bugsnag/bugsnag-dotnet/releases) and reference it in your project

 Bugsnag for .NET depends only on the `JSON.net` library and needs to be referenced, the nuget package can be found [here](https://www.nuget.org/packages/Newtonsoft.Json/).